NazarZherebetskyi/paho.mqtt.android/README.md

 The Paho Android Service is an MQTT client library written in Java for developing applications on Android.

+## This fork uses paho.mqtt.java library from this branch https://github.com/NazarZherebetskyi/paho.mqtt.java/tree/1.2.0 This branch has few fixed that was not included in 1.2.0 release.

 ## Features
 |                     |                    |   |                      |                    |